ankitg/genesys/README.md

 The android solution presents itself as a jar and provides views (activities) for login and the actual chat window.
 The library is completely skinable and has no dependencies (apart from appcompat for backward compatibility).
 It uses a speech bubble styling from <https://github.com/AdilSoomro/Android-Speech-Bubble>

+There are 2 android projects:

+- "GenesysChatLib" under the "Android" folder.
+- "AndroidSample" in a folder with the same name.

+AndroidSample demonstrates the simple usage of the library without overriding any styles.

 ### iOS

 The iOS solution presents itself in form of a CocoaPod.
 You can find it here: <https://github.com/sin2/SAGenesysChat>